ikhouvankaasq/greedy-snakes/README.md

 # ideas to add
 - If a snake dies they will drop there green coins!
-- add mods!
+- add mods!✅
 - skins that you can buy with yellow coins! ✅
 - higher upgarde limits!
 - remake start screen✅
 - better logo✅
-- link to github
+- link to github✅
 - more maps
 - more sizes
 - more difficulty bot